retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

     ></iframe>
     </div>

-See :doc:`StepSankey user guide<../user_guides/step_sankey>` to understand this tool deeper.
+See :doc:`step Sankey user guide<../user_guides/step_sankey>` for a deeper understanding of this tool.

-:red:`Replace an image with a correct one as soon as https://github.com/retentioneering/retentioneering-tools-new-arch/pull/166 is ready`.

 .. _quick_start_cluster_analysis: